tasosxak/migranize/README.md

 ### Configuration

-ou can customize Migranize's behavior in the configuration file (`config/migranize.rb`):
+You can customize Migranize's behavior in the configuration file (`config/migranize.rb`):

 ```ruby
 Migranize.configure do |config|